latt3y/neovim-setup/README.md

 **Please first `cd` into `.config` at your home directory**

-After follow this structure as shown below:
+Then please follow this structure as shown below:
 ```
 ├── nvim/
 │   ├── lua/